 Bringing the Art to the Audience is our popular staged reading series, which last season featured readings at the Museum of the African Diaspora (MoAD), the African American Art and Culture Complex,The Eastbay Center for the Performing Arts in Richmond, The Oakland School for the Arts, and Joyce Gordon Gallery.

-This year we will expand our partnerships, to include the Yerba Buena Center for the Arts, the Brava Theatre Center, and Oakland's Eastside Arts Alliance.
+This year we will expand our partnerships, to include San Francisco's Yerba Buena Center for the Arts and Oakland's Eastside Arts Alliance.

 Admission to most Bringing the Art to the Audience events is free.
 All LHT season subscribers will enjoy free access to all Bringing The Art To The Audience events!
 (Non-LHT-subscribers and non-MoAD-members must pay regular MoAD admission to attend readings at MoAD.)

 Watch this page for dates and times.
 (Click on poster images to enlarge.)

 Best American play of 1970, Les Blancs prophetically confronts the hope and tragedy of Africa in revolution.
 The setting is a white Christian mission in a colony about to explode.
 The time is that hour of reckoning when no one, the guilty nor the innocent, can evade the consequences of white colonialism and imperatives of black liberation.
 Tshembe Matoseh, the English educated son of a chief, has come home to bury his father.
 He finds his teenage brother a near alcoholic and his older brother a priest and traitor to his people.
 Forswearing politics and wanting only to return to his wife and child in England, Tshembe is drawn into the conflict symbolized by a woman dancer, the powerful Spirit of Africa who pursues him.

 Admission: FREE to LHT Subscribers and MoAD Members.*